Albuquerque Truck Accident Lawyer

 - The company responsible for the truck’s maintenance

 Deciding which of these stakeholders is at fault can be tricky, but a few general rules may help you make an informed decision.
-For example, suppose a driver is acting on behalf of a trucking company and the accident occurs within the scope of employment.
+For example, suppose a driver is acting on behalf of a trucking company, and the accident occurs within the scope of employment.
 In that case, that company may be held liable for the accident.
-If the truck driver’s negligent actions were the direct reason for the crash—such as breaking a traffic law, driving while fatigued, exceeding the hours-of-service regulations, or driving while intoxicated—they’d likely be responsible.
+If the truck driver’s negligent actions were the direct reason for the crash – such as breaking a traffic law, driving while fatigued, exceeding the hours-of-service regulations, or driving while intoxicated – they would likely be responsible.

-If you’ve been involved in any type of motor vehicle accident, you know how stressful and overwhelming it can feel, especially if you’re injured.
-Truck accidents are perhaps even more traumatic considering the number of moving parts.
-First, there’s a good chance there are severe injuries when you consider that semi-trucks are nearly 20 times bigger than the average vehicle and can weigh up to 80,000 pounds when fully loaded, which puts the average car at a distinct disadvantage if involved in an accident.
+If you have been involved in any type of motor vehicle accident, you know how stressful and overwhelming it can feel, especially if you are injured.
+Truck accidents are perhaps even more traumatic, considering the number of moving parts.
+First, there is a good chance there are severe injuries when you consider that semi-trucks are nearly 20 times bigger than the average vehicle and can weigh up to 80,000 pounds when fully loaded, which puts the average car at a distinct disadvantage if involved in an accident.
 Likewise, as mentioned, liability can be tricky to pin down.

 The aftershock of a truck accident can be as confusing as it is destructive.
 Understanding the steps you should take after a crash can be instrumental in helping you protect yourself and a future claim to financial recovery.
-Here’s what you need to know:
+Here is what you need to know: